shiftyrose/shifty/README.md

 `Idea From: The Other Roles`<br>

 #### Role Description
-The Snitch can see Impostors (has option to see any neutral killers as well) once tasks are complete.<br>
-When the Snitch has a certain number of tasks left (predetermined based on host's settings), they will be revealed to the killers with a ⚠ indicator.<br>
+The Snitch can see Impostors (has option to see any neutral killers as well) once tasks are complete.
+When the Snitch has a certain number of tasks left (predetermined based on host's settings), they will be revealed to the killers with a ⚠ indicator.
 Depending on the settings, when their tasks are completed, the Snitch may also see arrows pointed in the direction of each player they're tracking.<br>

 ### Game Options
 |               Name               |                              Description                              |     Type     |  Default  |